The surprising power of a low-income year

 There’s many reasons why talented, successful people may have a low-income year: perhaps you were laid off.
 Maybe your new business is still getting off the ground.
 You could be taking time off to care for a loved one, or in graduate school, or even on sabbatical.

-But whether this is “change you chose, or change that chose you,” losing a steady paycheck can be disorienting not only for your budget, but also for your sense of self-worth and agency.
+But whether this is “change you chose, or change that chose you,” losing a regular paycheck can be disorienting not only for your budget, but also for your sense of agency.
+You may think this is a time to be protective of your money, and not a time for proactive moves.

 However, as financial planners, we actually get excited when someone has a lower-income year.
 In fact, some of the financial strategies are so strong, that intentionally planning a low-income year can be worth it for some people (assuming it’s consistent with other goals.)